ardijancuri/Audiophile-main/README.md

 Taking on a rather large project for my introduction to Vue.js turned out to be a good idea.
 This challenge not only introduced me to the basics of this framework, but also required me to research things in depth and find creative solutions.
 I have to say I had a lot of fun working with Vue and I'm looking forward to using it in many future projects.

-I was also happy to practice my precision in building websites according to someone else's design.
-The Figma files provided by Frontend Mentor were very detailed, which was super helpful, but also required paying close attention to detail.

 <p align="center"><img src="./public/presentation/preview4.png" alt="image preview of the Audiophile checkout form" align="center"><p>